SpiderOak/nimbus.io/docs/developers_guide.rst

 full cluster or specific nodes.

 The script below will spawn a new simulated cluster inside a local folder.
-You will have 10 nodes, each listening on a local TCP port for REST API commands.
+You will have 10 nodes, each running the :term:`Nimbus.io web server` listening on a local TCP port for REST API commands.
 The first of these will be on whatever the `--baseport` argument was (default `9000`).
 If you get binding errors, try a different base port.
 Read the source for details.

 ::